-Mindfulness can promote self-regulation in those who use it, making them less vulnerable to stressors, setbacks, and illness.
+Mindfulness can promote self-regulation in those who use it, making them less vulnerable to stress, setbacks, and illness.
 Children who learn mindfulness techniques who have emotional or physical challenges (such as anxiety, or say, wheezing) can develop approaches to help dampen (or even avert) flares in their symptoms.
 In addition, healthy children may demonstrate improved attention and the ability to recover more quickly from emotional setbacks or illness.

 1. Begin with Yourself

 Take time.
 Make time.
 There are many ways to learn about mindfulness: read books, browse YouTube, or download an app for your smartphone.
 Personally, I try to open my mind when I run.
 Or, sometimes I'll pause between rooms on a busy, hectic day, and just breathe.

 For preschoolers and young elementary school children, use their imagination, and, if helpful, use a toy or object to help them focus.
 If you are struggling to motivate your child to get started with mindfulness, you can use the power of role models.
 Kids are more likely to be excited about trying something new if they see one of their favorite characters modelling this activity.
 A good example is the episode When I'm Feeling Sad from the show Sweet Tweets, where the characters reveal some of their self-regulation techniques, such as noticing and counting their breaths.
 When kids complete this simple technique, calming happens: blood pressure lowers, heart rate slows, stress hormones decrease.